Testing wave turbulence theory for Gross-Pitaevskii system: Numerical results

-Let us now consider the behavior of high order relative cumulants computed using the solution of the WKE and defined as in \eqref{relCum}.
+Let us now consider the behavior of the high-order relative cumulants.
 In Figure~\ref{figCumu} the cumulants as functions of the order $p$ are shown at different times for $k=22$.
 Similarly, the point $p^*(t)$ corresponds to the value of $p$ for which at the time moment $t$ the cumulant $F_k^{(p)}$ takes the value $-0.01$.
 Figure~\ref{figCumufront} shows the propagation of front associated with the motion of the point $p^*(t)$.

 We should mention here an obvious similarity between the evolution of relative PDFs as functions of $\tilde s$ and of the cumulants as functions of $p$, when $t$ is large enough.